onecompiler/tutorials/java/control-statements/loops.md

 ## For

 For loop is used to iterate a set of statements based on a condition.
-Usually for loop is preferred when number of ierations is known in advance.
+Usually for loop is preferred when number of iterations are known in advance.

 ### Syntax